K9i-0/flutter_tiktok_sdk/README.md

 # Maintenance Status of this Repository
 This package was originally developed when I needed TikTok authentication for an application at my previous job.
 However, since I've changed jobs, I no longer have a use for the TikTok SDK.
 As such, my motivation to proactively add new features has decreased.
 That said, I'm open to reviewing pull requests if anyone wishes to contribute.

+Additionally, if someone with high motivation wishes to fork this repository and develop a successor package (e.g., flutter_tiktok_sdk_plus), you are more than welcome.
+Should that happen, I will take measures to ensure that users are aware of the successor package.